Last date modified: 2026-Jun-29

 In the actionable panel on the right, you can:

-• Download Missing File List—for Restore jobs, if any of the files in the job were missing, you can click the Download Missing File List button to download a .csv file containing a list of the missing files.
+• Download Missing File List—for Restore jobs, if any of the files in the job were missing, you can click Download Missing File List to download a .csv file containing a list of the missing files.

 Return to top of the page